 - c) Those individuals born before January 1, 1957 (does not apply to Hepatitis B). - 3.
 College transcripts (if applicable) should be forwarded to the Office of the Registrar.
 Official transcripts must be received in a sealed envelope from the institution.
 Once opened, transcripts are considered unofficial. - 4.
-High school transcripts are not required for admission to HCCC, but may be required by the Office of Student Financial Assistance, the Nursing Program, or another department.
+High school transcripts are not required for admission to HCCC, but may be required by the Financial Aid Office, the Nursing Program, or another department.
 Students should send high school transcripts directly to the requesting department.